ekivemark/flangio/README.md

-    # If following MUSLEI format, then users related must exist before DB IO can
+    # If following MUESLI format, then users related must exist before DB IO can
     # This goes for all three actors; `sender`, `receiver` and `subject`.
     USERS_MUST_EXIST     = True